 We can’t say Google didn’t warn us… All the way back in 2016 they were announcing the move to mobile first indexing.
-They’ve been more than patient by taking over two years to roll out the changes that directly influence who gets clicks – and therefore money – from Google search.
+They’ve been fairly patient by taking over two years to roll everything out.
+These changes are here now though and it’s directly influencing who gets clicks – and therefore money – from Google search.

-But here we are in 2019 and the initiative is nearly complete.
-As a result up to 46.6% of all websites lost ranking – and revenue – by not being ready.
+As a result, up to 46.6% of all websites lost ranking – and revenue – by not being ready.
 More on that later…

-All this change hit our industry fast, but it has honestly been a big boost for our clients since we’ve been designing responsive – mobile friendly – websites for years now.
-On the other hand, we’ve seen sites that were not 100% ready get left behind resulting in lost revenue and in many cases, the business owner is completely unaware of the exact reason why the phone stopped ringing.
+This hit our industry fast, but it’s honestly been a big boost for many of our clients since we’ve been designing responsive – mobile friendly – websites for years now.
+On the other hand, we’ve watched competitor sites that were not 100% ready left behind resulting in lost revenue.
+In many cases, the business owner is completely unaware of the exact reason why the phone stopped ringing as much.

-Some have gone as far as to call it ‘mobilegeddon’ due to the shakeup in Google ranking that’s definitely had an impact on offline local businesses that rely on customers finding them through Google.
+Some have gone as far as to call it ‘mobilegeddon’ due to the shakeup in Google ranking that’s had some impact on offline local businesses that rely on customers finding them through a Google search.

-Over half of the websites that are online today are now being evaluated by Google’s mobile-first index and back in May we got the news that all new websites will be graded based on how well users can interact with the pages on a smartphone.
+Over half of the websites that are online today are currently being evaluated by Google’s mobile-first index and now all new websites being built will be graded based on how well users can interact with the pages on a smartphone.
 If you haven’t made the update yet though, it’s really easy to get back in Google’s good graces with a mobile-friendly face-lift.

-But can we really quantify the lost revenue or is this just another scare tactic local businesses can ignore?
-It turns out there’s data to prove that Google massively devalued almost 50% of all websites on page #1 for not being mobile-friendly:
+But can we really quantify lost revenue or is this just another scare tactic we can ignore?
+It turns out there’s actually some data to indicate that Google potentially devalued 46.6% of all websites on page #1 for not being mobile-friendly:

 Ouch!
 Why Google, why???